The Basics

 • STARTER PIECES - A ploppable element that does override, telling the game to ignore it’s default tool and use your chosen starter piece instead.
 Example, plop a single 4-lane highway starter piece down and then drag through it with the highway tool to build a 4-lane highway!
 Easy.

-• FLEX PIECES - Another ploppable, pre-built element that does override.
+• FLEX PIECES - A ploppable, pre-built element that does override.
 Example, you’ve built a highway but now you want to add a slip-road or ramp.
 Plop down a flex piece ramp directly on top and it’ll fit itself into your design just like that.
 Alternatively, drag though a piece and it’ll update.
 Flexible, wouldn’t you say?

 • HOLE/RAISER TOOL - A simple tool that allows you to dig a hole (for tunnels) or raise the terrain (for bridges).